Sign up to our Newsletter

 2. Yale Law School

 At Yale Law School, students can tailor their course selections to fit their interests.
 Students may also obtain joint degrees with other graduate schools at Yale.
 Class sizes are small and intimate, allowing students to learn closely with their professors.
-Yale Law School offers full-time classes, and their tuition is $71,540.
+Yale Law School offers full-time classes, and tuition is $74,044.

 Yale Law School